cometbid-project/hello-world/README.md

 # hello-world
 Hi,

-Just finished editing text on this editor
+Just finished editing text on this editor.
-Thanks
+Thanks!